MichaelL0827/planner_push_notifications/README.md

 # Overview

-Our goal with this project was to create a program that can send push notifications to a user's phone.
-We chose this to branch out from our previous CRUD-based programs.
-We wanted to create a system that sends messages to a user instead a system that receives messages from a user.
+Our goal with this project was to create a mobile app that can send push notifications to a user's phone.
+We chose this to branch out from our previous programs that were entirely CRUD-based.
+We wanted to create a system that sends messages to a user instead of just receiving them.
 We also wanted to learn more about mobile app development.

 {Provide a description of your app.
 Describe how to use the app.}